Thompson's season-best 54 leads Warriors past Hawks in 2OT

 JaMychal Green is out of the league health and safety protocols but now dealing with an infection in his lower right leg.

-“He’s been through a lot the last couple of weeks,” coach Steve Kerr said.
+“He’s been through a lot the last couple of weeks,” Kerr said.

-The Warriors brought up rookie G Ryan Rollins from G League Santa Cruz for reinforcement.

 TIP-INS